A01352283/Equipo5_ConstruccionSoftware/Videojuegos/GDD_Equipo5.md

 ### **Minigames**

-- Trivia
+- Trivia (Learn important topics about percussion instruments)
 - Memory Games (Identify sounds and notes)
-- Rhythm
+- Rhythm Game (percussion instruments)

 ### **Mindset**

-(Mor info Salvador)
+One of the main goals of Percussion Island is to generate genuine interest of the player in learning more about percussion instruments.
+This is why we intend a Mindset of awe and joy of the player during gameplay that will provoke more interest in the learning aspect.

 When the player is navigating the map, we want to provoke a calming feeling, because of the island theme.
-We also want to make the player curious so they explore all the game has to offer.
+We also want to make the player curious so they explore all the game has to offer, from finding the different instruments as well as interacting with the NPC's.

 During the minigames, we want to pressure the player a little bit, because that's where they get tested on their knowledge.